Technigo/project-news-site/README.md

 # News Site

-Replace this readme with your own information about your project.

-Start by briefly describing the assignment in a sentence or two.
-Keep it short and to the point.
+This is an assignment where we get to practice using the box model, flexbox and to make the site responsive.

 ## The problem